To establish methodological and applied basis for discrete choice applications for environmental decision making.

 Economic valuation methods are increasingly being used to inform the policy analysis process related to environmental issues.
 Among them, the use of discrete choice experiments has witnessed an enormous growth in the last few years although, given its infancy state, it is a rapidly evolving discipline.

-The network currently involves more than fifteen scholars from ten different European Universities.
+The network currently involves more than fifteen scholars from more than ten different European Universities.

 The envecho network was initiated by David Hoyos, Petr Mariel, Jürgen Meyerhoff and Mara Thiene after the International Choice Modelling Conference in Leeds in 2011 and had its first meeting in 2012 in Bilbao.
 Since then meetings took place in each year at different locations across Europe.